stevula/hacker-news-scraper/README.md

 require 'nokogiri'
 ```

-If you get an error that means Nokogiri is not installed.
-Install it by running this command:
+If you get an error that means Nokogiri is not installed, install it by running this command:

 ```text
 $ gem install nokogiri